Kaspersky Lab

-Kaspersky expanded abroad from 2005 to 2010 and grew to $704 million in annual revenues by 2020, up 8% from 2016, though annual revenues were down 8% in North America due to U.S. government security concerns.
-As of 2016, the software has about 400 million users and has the largest market-share of cybersecurity software vendors in Europe.
-Kaspersky Lab ranks fourth in the global ranking of antivirus vendors by revenue.
+Kaspersky expanded abroad from 2005 to 2010 and grew to $822 million in annual revenues by 2024.
+In 2010, Kaspersky Lab ranked fourth in the global ranking of antivirus vendors by revenue.
 It was the first Russian company to be included into the rating of the world's leading software companies, called the Software Top 100 (79th on the list, as of June 29, 2012).
-Kaspersky Lab is ranked 4th in Endpoint Security segment according to IDC data for 2010.
-According to Gartner, Kaspersky Lab is currently the third largest vendor of consumer IT security software worldwide and the fifth largest vendor of Enterprise Endpoint Protection.
-In 2012 Kaspersky Lab was named a "Leader" in the Gartner Magic Quadrant for Endpoint Protection Platforms.
+In 2016, Kaspersky's research hubs analyzed more than 350,000 malware samples per day.
+In 2016, the software had about 400 million users and was one the largest market-share of cybersecurity software vendors in Europe.